Back to The Counterfeit

 • hope is deepest when it rests on Christ alone.

 Perseverance, reparation, and hope are not secondary counsels for especially devout souls.
-They are part of the ordinary Catholic response to times of corruption.
+They are part of the ordinary Catholic response to corruption.
 The counterfeit must be exposed, but exposure alone does not sustain the .
 The faithful must remain, repair, and hope.

 Footnotes